awsdocs/amazon-ecr-user-guide/doc_source/registry_auth.md

 ### To authenticate Docker to an Amazon ECR private registry with get\-login<a name="get-login"></a>

-The `get-login` command is the legacy method for authenticating to an Amazon ECR private registry and is a less secure method\.
-This command was the only method available for AWS CLI versions prior to `1.17.10`\.
-We recommend you update your AWS CLI to the latest version and use the `get-login-password` command to authenticate\.
-You can check your AWS CLI version with the `aws --version` command\.
+When using AWS CLI versions prior to 1\.17\.10, the get\-login command is available to authenticate to your Amazon ECR registry\.
+You can check your AWS CLI version with the aws \-\-version command\.

-For legacy purposes, the following are the steps to authenticate using `get-login`\.
-Ensure that you have configured your AWS CLI to interact with AWS\.
-For more information, see [AWS CLI configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) in the *AWS Command Line Interface User Guide*\.

-**To authenticate using get\-login \(AWS CLI\)**

-1. Run the `aws ecr get-login` command\.
+1. Run the aws ecr get\-login command\.
 The example below is for the default registry associated with the account making the request\.
-To access other account registries, use the `--registry-ids ` option\.
+To access other account registries, use the `--registry-ids aws_account_id` option\.
 For more information, see [get\-login](https://docs.aws.amazon.com/cli/latest/reference/ecr/get-login.html) in the *AWS CLI Command Reference*\.

    ```
    aws ecr get-login --region region --no-include-email
    ```

-   The resulting output is a `docker login` command that you use to authenticate your Docker client to your Amazon ECR registry\.
+   The resulting output is a docker login command that you use to authenticate your Docker client to your Amazon ECR registry\.

    ```
    docker login -u AWS -p password https://aws_account_id.dkr.ecr.region.amazonaws.com